rgroli/other.nvim/README.md

 ## tl;dr

-With this plugin you can open other/related files for the currently active buffer.
-For instance when editing a controller you can easily open a view, a model or a testcase without the need to open a fuzzy finder or a tree.
+This plugin allows you to open associated files for the currently active buffer.
+For example, while editing a controller, you can conveniently open a view, model, or testcase without using a fuzzy finder or tree.

 The plugin is inspired by plugins like [a.vim](https://github.com/vim-scripts/a.vim), [vim-projectionist](https://github.com/tpope/vim-projectionist) or [AltN8](https://plugins.jetbrains.com/plugin/1475-altn8)